excubo-ag/WebCompiler/README.md

 `Excubo.WebCompiler` is a dotnet global tool that compiles Scss files (other languages on the road map, see [how to contribute](#Contributing)).

 This project is based on [madskristensen/WebCompiler](https://github.com/madskristensen/WebCompiler).
-However, the dependency to node and the node modules has been removed, to facilitate a pure dotnet core implementation.
+However, the dependency to node and the node modules have been removed, to facilitate a pure dotnet core implementation.
 As a benefit, this implementation is cross-platform (x64 linux/win are tested, please help by testing other platforms!).

 ### Features

 - Compilation of Scss files
-- Specify compiler options for each individual file
+- Dedicated compiler options for each individual file
 - Detailed error messages
 - `dotnet` core build pipeline support cross-platform
 - Minify the compiled output